-The Work and Health Programme (WHP) is DWP's new contracted employment provision that will help eligible claimants to find sustained work.
-WHP is available for claimants who have a disability or have early access priority.
-Referral to WHP is voluntary.
+The Work and Health Programme (WHP) is DWP's new contracted employment provision which helps eligible claimants to find sustained work.
+The WHP is available for claimants who have a disability or have early access priority and referral is voluntary.

-WHP tackles barriers to work by linking up with health and social care providers and other local services aimed at getting people into work.
-WHP offers more intensive, tailored support than can be provided by the standard Jobcentre Plus offer, or through other available services and provision.
+The WHP tackles barriers to work by linking up with health and social care providers and other local services aimed at getting people into work.
+It offers more intensive, tailored support than can be provided by the standard Jobcentre Plus offer, or through other available services and provision.

-See Work and Health Programme for eligibility, suitability and what the programme offers.
+See Work and Health Programme for eligibility, suitability and what the Programme offers.